yboulaamane/cdd-toolbox/README.md

 - [Smina](https://github.com/mwojcikowski/smina) - A fork of AutoDock Vina with additional features and optimizations.
 It focuses on improving scoring and minimization.
 - [Gnina](https://github.com/gnina/gnina) - A fork of Smina with integrated support for scoring and optimizing ligands using convolutional neural networks.
 - [EasyDock](https://github.com/ci-lab-cz/easydock) - A fully automated pipeline for molecular docking based on Vina with a full support of Smina and Gnina.
+- [HADDOCK](https://wenmr.science.uu.nl/haddock2.4/) - A platform used for all types of molecular docking including protein, ligand, peptide, and nucleic acid docking.

 ## Molecular interaction visualization